derbyjs/racer/README.md

 Racer is an **experimental** library for Node.js that provides realtime synchronization of an application model.

+On the server, Racer exposes `racer.store`, which manages data updates.
+The store interacts with a Software Transactional Memory (STM) that prevents conflicting changes from being accepted.
+The store has accessor and mutator methods, which create transactions that get submitted to the STM.
+These methods are asynchronous, and using them is similar to getting or setting data from a database.

+The store also creates models via `store.subscribe`.
+Models maintain their own copy of a subset of the global state.
+These models perform operations independently from the store and each other, and they automatically synchronize their state with the store.

+Models provide a synchronous interface, so using them is more like interacting with regular objects.
+After a value is set on a model, the model will immediately reflect the new value, even though the operation is still being sent to the server in the background.
+This optimistic approach provides immediate interaction for the user and allows Racer to work offline.
+Operations may ultimately fail if they conflict with other changes.
+Therefore, model methods have callbacks for handling errors.
+Models also emit events when their contents are updated, which developers can use to update the application view in realtime.

 ## Disclaimer

 Racer is not ready for use, so **please do not report bugs or contribute pull requests yet**.
 Lots of the code is being actively rewritten, and the API is likely to change substantially.